latticexyz/mud/README.md

 pnpm create mud@next my-project
 ```

+Then follow the directions onscreen.

 For more information on how to get started, have a look at the [MUD documentation](https://mud.dev/templates/typescript/getting-started).

 ## Contribute

 We'd love your support in improving MUD, [see here for instructions](https://mud.dev/contribute).
 This monorepo includes all of MUD's source code, and pull requests are always welcome.
 To discuss new features or changes [join our Discord](https://lattice.xyz/discord).

 ## Community support